Princess Diana Crash Witnesses Saw Two ‘Dark Cars’ At Death Scene, But Police Didn’t Want To Hear Their Story

 — Jubril of Sudan till 2023 (@ijaola_ibrahim) May 25, 2019

-The Mercedes S280 carrying Diana — driven by a chauffeur who was also killed — was reportedly traveling at about 80 miles per hour as it was being pursued by paparazzi on motorcycles when it slammed into concrete post and then into the wall of the tunnel, according to the CNN account.
+The Mercedes S280 carrying Diana — driven by a chauffeur who was also killed — was reportedly traveling at about 80 miles per hour as it was being pursued by paparazzi on motorcycles when it slammed into a concrete post and then into the wall of the tunnel, according to the CNN account.

-But just minutes after the crash, a taxi carrying the Firestones and their then-11-year-old son drive past the wreck, before any emergency vehicles or police had arrived.
+But just minutes after the crash, a taxi carrying the Firestones and their then-11-year-old son drove past the wreck before any emergency vehicles or police had arrived.
 According to a Daily Mail account, the couple — who say that at the time had no idea that the wrecked Mercedes contained Princess Diana — saw two “formal” and “awkwardly parked” cars positioned in front of the wrecked vehicle.

 “I saw those dark cars, and they must have entered ahead of Diana’s,” Robin Firestone said, as quoted by The Mirror newspaper.